mirams/PyHillFit/python/README.md

 and again select from the menu.

 Everything will be saved in `python/output/...` plus a very verbose and hopefully-easy-to-follow chain of subdirectories.

-After running the hierarchical MCMC, (alpha,mu) samples will be automatically saved into `chaste/samples/` for later use in AP predictions.

-For synthetic data, or your own new data, you can add your own in `data/synthetic_data.csv`, just keep the same format and you can add your own fictitious drugs on the end, and they'll be presented to you in the list.
-Remember to use the `-sy` flag for synthetic data.